dotnet/AspNetCore.Docs/aspnetcore/web-api/action-return-types.md

 [!code-csharp[](../web-api/action-return-types/samples/WebApiSample.Api.21/Controllers/ProductsController.cs?name=snippet_Get)]

-When there are no known conditions to safeguard against during action execution, returning a specific type could suffice.
-The preceding action accepts no parameters; therefore, parameter constraints validation isn't needed.
+Without known conditions to safeguard against during action execution, returning a specific type could suffice.
+The preceding action accepts no parameters, so parameter constraints validation isn't needed.

 When known conditions need to be accounted for in an action, multiple return paths are introduced.
 In such a case, it's common to mix an [ActionResult](/dotnet/api/microsoft.aspnetcore.mvc.actionresult) return type with the primitive or complex return type.
 Either [IActionResult](#iactionresult-type) or [ActionResult\<T>](#actionresultt-type) are necessary to accommodate this type of action.